robertpiosik/CodeWebChat/README.md

 ### Code completions

-- `Code Web Chat: Code Completion` - Get code at cursor using API tool.
+- `Code Web Chat: Code Completion` - Get code-at-cursor using API tool.
 - `Code Web Chat: Code Completion using...` - ...with configuration selection.
-- `Code Web Chat: Code Completion with Instructions` - Get code at cursor with instructions.
+- `Code Web Chat: Code Completion with Instructions` - ...with instructions.
+- `Code Web Chat: Code Completion with Instructions using...` - ...with instructions and configuration selection.

 ### Version Control